Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 Or you can continue training your weights if you've done this before Edit the parameters in train.py and then in batch type:

-		python train.py
+		python train.py -g

+-g : Whether to use GPU

 #### Testing/Using
 Usage:

-	python run.py -v "path_to_video_file" -g -s "test.avi"
+	python run.py "path_to_video_file" -g -s "test.avi"

 Explanation
--v : Whether to use a video file, supply path
+Whether to use a video file, supply path
 If not video file, assume to use camera feed.
--g : Optional, whether to use GPU ( Defaults to config)
--ng: Optional, whether to NOT use GPU ( Defaults to config)
--s: Optional, whether to save results to a video file and where (Defaults to config)
+-g /--gpu : Optional, whether to use GPU ( Defaults to config) -s /--save: Optional, whether to save results to a video file and where (Defaults to config)

 ### Configs